Renegade Girl: Plot

-Later Jean is visited by her friends Jerry Long (Russell Wade) and Bob Crandall (Edward Brophy).
+Later Jean is visited by her friends Jerry Long and Bob Crandall.
 Jerry reveals that although the war is over he and a few of Quantrail's men are still acting as if the war had not ended, looking for northerners to kill for money.
 Jerry wants Jean to join them and asks for her hand in marriage.
 Jean refuses calling him an outlaw.
 Jerry reveals she too is a wanted outlaw for helping Quantrail.
 After some hesitation, Jean accepts the offer to join Jerry and his men if they move to kill Whitecloud first.

 Raymond soon returns to where Jean has been recovering, only to find a note from her saying she has left to take care of personal business.
 Raymond decides he must find her.
 At the meeting with Jerry and his men, Jean says the only thing on her mind is killing Whitecloud and tells everyone to refer to her as Marie Carrol.
 Jerry again pressures Jean to marry him, she slaps him when he won't acknowledge her refusal.

 The next morning, Jean leads the band of outlaws making a name for themselves, but while growing ever unhappy as she continues the outlaw life, but she refuses to give up until she gets revenge on Whitecloud.
 Whitecloud's men also having been causing chaos themselves across the borders on a murderous rampage.

 Eventually Jean learns where Whitecloud is headed and they set out to catch him off-guard.
 Bob tells Jean that her offer to marry whichever outlaw kills Whitecloud is a bad idea and tensions are rising between the outlaws.
 The outlaws reveal that they Whitecloud is headed for the country, but the Yankee Cavalry is on their way to intercept Whitecloud and Jean's band of outlaws.
 Jerry calls off the deal and kills the remaining outlaws.
 Jean discovers from a dying Bob that Jerry did this so she sends him at gunpoint without any supplies.
 Jean then realizes she is alone and begins to sink into a depression saying "everything I touch dies."
 While wandering through the woods, she slips on a hill and passes out under a tree, Union soldiers soon find her and take Jean prisoner.

 At Union headquarters, Jean and Raymond reunite.
 Raymond reveals that he was taken as prisoner of war from Quantrail's men and that Jerry made sure Raymond's letters never made it Jean.
 Raymond decides that they will marry tomorrow and Jean gladly accepts stating her love for him.
 Jean tells Raymond she must leave to get a dress to be married in, but she actually leaves to confront Whitecloud alone.
 Raymond follows with a platoon in tow.